byungdoh/acl21_semproc/README.md

 ```
 -p20 -b5000
 ```

+## Pretrained Model
+The `model` directory contains a model file trained on Sections 02 to 21 of the Wall Street Journal corpus of the Penn Treebank (Marcus et al., 1993).
+Unzip it first with the command `gzip -d model/wsj02to21.charw.semprocmodel.gz`.

 ## Surprisal Estimation
 The command `make output/myfile.charw.surprisal` can be used to generate by-word surprisal estimates using the parser.